 If you are unhappy with your score, rest assured that these scores are dynamic and your score can be built up or grown over time.
 In fact, oftentimes you can raise your score simply by committing to communicate with the families you surveyed.

 First and foremost, start a conversation with each family at your school.
-You may want to pay extra attention to those who gave you a below average score, or would be considered “detractors.”
+You may want to pay extra attention to those who gave you a below-average score, or would be considered “detractors.”
 Genuinely seek to understand why each family or student gave you a lower score than you expected.
 From there you can not only work to mend those broken or fragile relationships, but you can also begin to make the necessary changes to avoid past mistakes.
 Doing so can increase re-enrollment and retention rates, which are vital to a school’s success.
 And can lead to an increase in your percentage of promoters and a decrease in the percentage of detractors.